pqcnerd/rrpe-drbg/README.md

 ---

-## hybrid reflexive randomness (direction + magnitude)
+## implementation details (4-byte symbols)

-this extends the 2 bit design by incorporating the pre-close price snapshot and the close-to-commit delta, producing a richer entropy signal (typically 6–12 bits per round vs. 2 bits).
+the implementation incorporates the pre-close price snapshot and the close-to-commit delta, producing a richer entropy signal (typically 6–12 bits per round).

 ### concept